Strain Driven Anomalous Anisotropic Enhancement in the Thermoelectric Performance of monolayer MoS$_{2}$: Computational details

 \section{Computational details}

-First-principles calculations have been performed using ab-initio density functional theory (DFT) as implemented in the Vienna Ab Initio Simulation Package (VASP) \cite{kresse1996efficient, kresse1996efficiency} together with projector augmented wave potentials (PAW) to account for the electron-ion interactions \cite{kresse1999ultrasoft}.
-The electronic exchange-correlation is described within the generalized gradient approximation (GGA) of Perdew-Burke-Ernzerhof (PBE) \cite{perdew1996generalized}.
-A vacuum thickness of $20 \text{\AA}$ was used to minimize the interaction between the periodic images of the layers.
-A well-converged Monkhorst-Pack \cite{monkhorst1976special} k-points set of $21 \times 21 \times 1$ together with a plane wave cutoff energy of $450$ eV was used for the geometry relaxation, and a much denser k-mesh of $41 \times 41 \times 1$ was used for the post-relaxation calculations.
-For all the strained structures, while the scaled lattice parameters were held fixed, the atomic coordinates were allowed to relax until the forces on the atoms were less than $0.01$ eV/ $\text{\AA}$.
+First-principles calculations have been performed using ab-initio density functional theory (DFT) as implemented in the Vienna Ab Initio Simulation Package (VASP) \cite{kresse1996efficient, kresse1996efficiency} together with projector augmented wave (PAW) potentials to account for the electron-ion interactions \cite{kresse1999ultrasoft}.
+The electronic exchange and correlation (XC) interactions are addressed within the generalized gradient approximation (GGA) of Perdew-Burke-Ernzerhof (PBE) \cite{perdew1996generalized}.
+In order to explore the implication of non-local exchange and correlation on the electronic band structure, hybrid HSE06 functional has been used for some of the relevant cases.
+A vacuum thickness of $20 \text{\AA}$ is used to minimize the interaction between the periodic images of the layers.
+A well-converged Monkhorst-Pack \cite{monkhorst1976special} k-points set of $21 \times 21 \times 1$ together with a plane wave cutoff energy of $450$ eV are used for the geometry relaxation, and a well-converged, denser k-mesh is used for the post-relaxation calculations.
+For all the strained structures, while the scaled lattice parameter is kept fixed, the atomic coordinates are allowed to relax until the forces on the atoms are optimized to be less than $0.01$ eV/$\text{\AA}$.

-To calculate the temperature- and doping-level-dependent thermoelectric parameters such as the Seebeck coefficient, electrical conductivity, thermo-power etc., semi-classical Boltzmann transport theory implemented within the BoltzTraP package \cite{madsen2006boltztrap} was used.
-The BoltzTraP package calculates the thermoelectric properties under the constant relaxation time approximation (CRTA) and is based on the electronic structure calculations, performed using VASP.
-The CRTA assumes that the electronic relaxation time does not vary strongly with energy.
-A dense Monkhorst-pack k-mesh was used to calculate the energy eigenvalues accurately.
-These energy eigenvalues are used as input to calculate the transport properties as implemented in the BoltzTraP code.
+To calculate the temperature- and doping-level-dependent changes in the thermoelectric parameters such as the Seebeck coefficient (S), electrical conductivity ($\sigma$), power factor ($\text{S}^{2}\sigma$) etc., semi-classical Boltzmann transport theory implemented within the BoltzTraP package \cite{madsen2006boltztrap} is used.
+The BoltzTraP package calculates the thermoelectric properties under the constant relaxation time approximation (CRTA) and is based on the electronic energy eigenvalues calculated using VASP.
+To go beyond the CRTA, the charge carrier mobility and relaxation time are calculated explicitly using the AMSET code \cite{ganose2021efficient} taking the intrinsic carrier-phonon scattering effects into consideration.
+The material-specific inputs such as the elastic constants, dielectric constants and the deformation potential are estimated from first-principle calculations using VASP.
+The absolute deformation potentials \cite{resta1990absolute} of the valence and the conduction bands in all strained cases have been calculated using the vacuum energy level as a reference.